jkeohan/rctr-8-2-21/w09d17/intro-to-testing-in-react.md

 ## Writing Tests for a Counter App

-For this exercise, you will be using test driven development to write the React code to pass some pre-written tests.
+For this exercise, you will be continue using **TDD** to write the tests first and then the React code to pass them..

 We want to build a counter app.
 When we press a button, we want a number stored in state to increase, and when we press a second button that number will decrease.
 Given these test requirements, write a React component that passes the following tests.